Rudy Lai

 1 updates

-Jeff Kent underscores AI and machine learning as core to production digitalization at P&G.
+Jeff Kent emphasizes AI and machine learning as fundamental to production digitalization at P&G, signaling deep adoption in manufacturing operations.

 2023 Q1